Usbac/wolff/README.md

 ## Features

-📓 **Extremely easy**: It's simple to use and has a clean documentation and interface.
-It gives you the opportunity to learn it in just a single night (sleep included).
+📓 **Extremely easy**: It's simple to use and no initial setup is required, it comes ready to be deployed, giving you the opportunity to learn it in just a single night (sleep included).

-🚀 **Ridiculously fast**: If a resource is not used, it's not loaded.
-Some elements of the framework can even be disabled.
-Wolff is very friendly with potato servers and works seamlessly.
+🚀 **Ridiculously fast**: Only the resources you need are loaded, the framework is able to handle hundreds of requests per second.
+It's very friendly with potato servers and works seamlessly.

-🛠️ **Comprenhensive**: Wolff has elements that cover everything you may ever need for building a web app.
-Absolutely no initial setup is required.
-They are ready to use.
+🛠️ **Comprenhensive**: Wolff has features that cover everything you may ever need for building a web app, from a handy database abstraction to a powerful template engine.

 ## What's included